So you’re looking for the best key organizer? I tested the most popular key organizers to see which ones are worth your money!

 Where Is Orbitkey Made?

-Orbitkey is based in Melbourne, Australia.
-They don’t reveal where their products are made, but based on what I could find, Orbitkey products are most likely made in China.
+Even though Orbitkey is a Melbourne-based company, they don’t reveal where they make their products.
+But, based on what I could find, Orbitkey products are most likely made in China.

 Closing Thoughts

-Like I said at the beginning of this review, these are all great products.
-If you’re unhappy with your current EDC and hate the feeling of loose keys in your pocket, any of these key organizers will be an upgrade.
+As I said at the beginning of this review, these are all great products.
+Are you unhappy with your current EDC?
+Do you hate the feeling of loose keys in your pocket?
+If so, any of these key organizers will be an upgrade.

-I recommend buying your top 1-2 choices and testing them out in the real world.
-You’ll figure out very quickly which key organizer is best for your needs.
+I recommend buying your top 1-2 choices from my list of best key organizers and testing them out in the real world.
+You’ll figure out very quickly which organizer for keys is best for your needs.

 If you have any questions or comments, please leave them below!